Owl-Domain/Testing/src/assertions/Testing.Assertions/readme.md

 ## License

-This project (the source, and the release files, e.t.c) are not currently under any license, all rights are reserved, however it will become more permissive at a later date.
+This project (the source, and the release files, e.t.c) is release under the [OwlDomain License](/license.md).